frankwalbert/promoterVariants/README.md

 ### 5. feature analyses & prediction
 Single features and the various multiple regression models

-### 6. Application of the deBoer 2020 model to our data
+### 6. Application of the de Boer 2020 model to our data
 The model is described here: https://www.nature.com/articles/s41587-019-0315-8

 For this area, all required code and data are in a zipped folder structure.
 The code is almost entirely from de Boer et al., 2020.
 We made minor modifications.

+### 7. Code for analyses during revision for eLife